|Triplet Arp 274 [Courtesy NASA]

 But lest scientists and secular scholars get too smug in their assessment of creationist-intelligent design literature, it must be pointed out that the same criticism can be leveled at the "new atheist" literature.

-It is a fact that in spite of the numerous widely read books and articles by the "new atheist" authors, none of them, as far as anyone can tell, has even submitted their work, much less had it published, in any professional peer-reviewed academic journal.
+It is a fact that in spite of the numerous widely read books and articles by the "new atheist" authors, hardly any of this material has been published in professional peer-reviewed academic journals.
 And, as with the creationist-intelligent design literature, the only reasonable conclusion one can draw is that these writers themselves recognize that their writings would likely not pass peer review.
 Indeed, this literature has numerous flaws, and published reviews have not been flattering.
 See Atheists for details.

-And the same advice can be given to the atheist writers: If any of them believe that they have some new insights or arguments in religious studies, religious history, theology or science and religion, they are invited to submit manuscripts to a leading publication in the appropriate field.
+Just as with the creationist and intelligent design writers, if any of the current crop of atheist authors believe that they have some new insights or arguments in religious studies, religious history, theology or science and religion, they are invited to submit manuscripts to a leading publication in the appropriate field.
 Otherwise, their writings will not be taken seriously by professional scholars in these fields.

 Some prominent journals in the field of religious studies and religious history include Religious Studies: An International Journal for the Philosophy of Relgion, Religion and Theology and the Journal of Religious History.
 Some leading journals in the field of science and religion include Theology and Science and the Journal for Interdisciplinary Research on Religion and Science.
 Each of these websites includes a facility for submitting papers.